Description / Prices

 Ground anchor for light to heavy loads.
 For bracing cables, such as free-standing trellises or cables which are attached to rafters.
 EA 12800 load capacity: 250 kg up to maximum approx. 500 kg (i.e. 1 wire rope 4 mm).
 The EA 10400 is another option: better for less demanding needs such as securing trees and also for temporary buildings or for where only a small layer of soil lies over rock field.
 EA 10400 achieves higher separation values when fitting under sod or other dense surface root systems (reinforcing effect).
 The deeper the ground anchors are set, the higher the holding forces.
-When heavily used attachments with 4 mm wire rope, where towing loads of 500-1,000 kg per anchor occur, screw EA 12800 10 - 20 cm below ground level, thus doubling the load capacity.
+When heavily used attachments with 4 mm wire rope, where towing loads of 500-1,000 kg per anchor occur, screw EA 12800 10-20 cm below ground level, thus doubling the load capacity.
 Not for gravel, rocky soil or gravel-bearing soils.
-Please also use our information for selecting compatible eyebolts.
+Please also refer to our information on eyebolts for support in choosing compatible fittings.
 (Please know that we assume no liability for consequential damage when using slackline, although we guarantee against breakage!)

 In open land, in a garden, or something similar, the earth anchor can usually be put in without hesitation if it is certain that no electric lines or pipelines are to be found nearby underground.
 Anytime you are approaching house walls, you must always reckon with something underground.
 Here, 30-50 cm of earth should be pre-scooped and carefully searched for tell-tale signs of electric lines: cable bands/tape and fine gravel (used when laying the electric cables) are a good sign that electric is underneath.
 It is sufficient if the screw plate is screwed in 10 - 20 cm deep into the hole; then cover with crushed gravel or similar to weigh it down and cover it.
 Fill the hole with earth and compress it by clomping it down.
 This adds to the stability.
 Mere mud-soil is not optimal.